Skip to main content

 In the event of controversies resulting from the content of a display in one of the Union display cases, Union administrators will attempt to arrange a meeting of those organizations involved in order to facilitate an exchange of ideas of diverse vantage points and a better understanding of the ideology or message of the display.
 If requested and if space permits, the protesting organization will be offered an equal opportunity to use a display case to present its viewpoint.

 Reservations for the cases are to be made in the Office of the Union Administration.
-Keys for display cases will be checked out to an individual member of the organization who will then leave his or her student ID, driver's license, name and telephone number until the key is returned.
+Keys for display cases will be checked out to an individual member of the organization who will then leave their student ID, driver's license, name and telephone number until the key is returned.
 The key(s) is/are to be returned to the Office of Union administration within three hours or before 5:00 p.m. of the same day.

 - Tables in the Landmark Lobby.
 General solicitation of students may be conducted in the Iowa Memorial Union and, unless other arrangements are made, will be conducted in the Landmark Lobby.
 Requests for reservations in the Landmark Lobby or other Union areas begin with the filing of an event registration form in the Office of the Union Administration and are to be submitted three working days in advance of the event.
 As nearly as space permits, each recognized student organization may reserve one table for a period of up to five consecutive days per month.
 In addition to this five-day reservation, unreserved space will be allocated to organizations by request on a daily first-come, first-served basis.
 Three organizations can be scheduled for tables in the Landmark Lobby at one time; four tables are permitted during student government election periods.